docker/extensions-sdk/docs/dev/api/backend.md

 ### Deprecated invocation of extension binary

-!!! warning "Method deprecated"

-    This method is deprecated and will be removed in a future version.
+> This method is deprecated and will be removed in a future version.
 Use the method specified above.

 To execute a command in the host: